Renaldo and the Loaf

 Renaldo and the Loaf are an English musical duo formed in 1977 consisting of David "Ted the Loaf" Janssen and Brian "Renaldo Malpractice" Poole.
 The two released six full-length albums, one live album, and three self-produced demos.

 Sound

 Renaldo & The Loaf attempted to replicate the sound of synthesizers using acoustic instruments.
 They manipulated tape loops and muffled and detuned their instruments.

 Background

 Formation (1970–1976)

-David Janssen and Brian Poole met each other at school in the spring of 1970, when they bonded over a love for Tyrannosaurus Rex and began to play guitar.
+David Janssen (not to be confused with the American actor) and Brian Poole met each other at school in the spring of 1970, when they bonded over a love for rock band Tyrannosaurus Rex and began to play guitar.

 Early Career (1977–1980)

 The two had been recording together as early as 1977, creating sound experiments that neither considered 'songs'.
 During this period they, along with friend Terry Nichols, worked on a four part instrumental suite titled 'Segment', which was completed in the spring of 1978.

 After deciding to attempt a more song like structure in September 1978, the duo adopted the moniker Plimsollline, and discovered a newspaper ad from a record label named Raw Records asking for artists.
 The duo responded to this by sending a demo tape, and were quickly signed.
 At the suggestion of label owner 'Lee', the duo recorded an album and EP titled 'Behind Closed Curtains' and 'Tap Dance In Sushi' between September 1978 and April 1979, but shortly after the completion of the material, Lee and Raw Records disappeared, and the tapes were shelved.
 This brief encounter with a record label gave them the confidence they needed to approach larger labels like Virgin and Rough Trade.
 During their correspondence with Rough Trade, Geoff Travis suggested that the duo invest in a good multi-track tape recorder, a piece of equipment that would become essential to the sound of their debut album, Struve & Sneff.
 By the time the duo began recording Struve & Sneff in April 1979, the two had already adopted the name 'Renaldo & The Loaf'.

 The sessions for Struve & Sneff became a routine for Poole & Janssen.
 They would discuss new material and ideas during the midweek, and meet in Janssen's bedroom to record the next Saturday.
 They were both heavily inspired by the popular synthesizer bands of the time, but were unable to afford keyboards themselves, and so recreated synth-like noises using tape effects and treated guitars.
 Struve & Sneff was completed in September 1979 and was sold through mail order between 1979 and 1983 in a limited quantity of 250.